 2021 December 25

-I’ve pledged to donate 10% of my income.
+I’ve pledged to donate at least 10% of my income and hope to donate more than that.
 Of course, how much you can give is constrained by your financial situation.
 If you have high-interest debts or don’t have much excess money after covering basic expenses and budgeting for future plans, then you should focus on paying your bills.
 And of course, donating money is not the only or even primary way to contribute to the world.
 I’m lucky to be financially comfortable and just think that committing a portion of my money to charity is the right choice for me and is something many other people might be interested in doing.

 Knowing about other people’s donations has encouraged me to donate money, so I hope this post will push someone else in the same direction.